 In this associate degree program, students gain skills in Geographic Information Systems (GIS), surveying, Global Positioning Systems (GPS), photogrammetry and remote sensing.
 The program emphasizes laboratory work and practical hands-on training.

 Southwestern Indian Polytechnic Institute

 Southwestern Indian Polytechnic Institute is a public community college that serves about 500 Alaskan Native and American Indian students.
 Its training programs in Albuquerque benefit from cooperation with the National Science Foundation's Visions 21 project, which encourages the movement of Native American students into science, technology, engineering and mathematics (STEM) careers.

-Associate of Applied Science in Instrumentation and Control Technology
+Associate of Applied Science in Computer-Aided Drafting and Design

-The associate's degree program in instrumentation and control technology educates students in computer-integrated manufacturing technology programs.
+The associate's degree program in computer-aided drafting and design educates students in computer-integrated manufacturing technology programs.
 The 2-year program prepares graduates for employment or transfer opportunities at a 4-year university.

 Certificate in Geospatial Information Technology

 Geospatial information technology graduates work in land-use planning, crime prevention and resource management.
-Adult students use sophisticated software programs to collect, visualize and manage geospatial data.
+Students use sophisticated software programs to collect, visualize and manage geospatial data.